-Announcements about class cancellations due to inclement weather or emergencies are made on all local radio and television station cancellation reports.
-Students will be asked to check the School of Nursing web site homepage for clinical cancellations due to inclement weather or regional emergency.
+Announcements about University class cancellations due to inclement weather or emergencies are made on all local radio and television station cancellation reports.
+Students will be asked to check their University email for clinical cancellations due to inclement weather or regional emergency.
 Decisions to cancel clinical will be made by 5 a.m.